ahmetmithat/buggyamb/Docs/windows_installation_instructions.md

 <h3>Hosting on Internet Information Services (IIS)</h3>

-Hosting on IIS is easy and I would choose this option over running a standalone applicaiton.
+Hosting on IIS is easy and I would choose this option over running as a standalone application.
 This is because:

 * IIS will manage the process startup: WAS service will restart the process once it crashes unless the application crashes frequently and the pool is disabled due to Rapid Fail Protection.
 * Hosting on IIS is usually the preferred way for hosting ASP.NET Core appliations on Windows so this is closer to the real world scenarios.
 So you would see symptoms that applies to more real scenarios while doing troubleshooting.

+<h4>Installing IIS</h4>

 IIS is part of the Windows operating system and it can be installed at Control Panel\Programs\Programs and Features window by clicking "Turn Windows features on or off" on client Windows operating systems such as Windows 10.
 Default installation of IIS should be enough for hosting ASP.NET Core applications:br/>